juhp/fbrnch/README.md

 ```

 ### Commit, Merging and Building in Koji
-The update-version command helps with updating a package
+The update-sources and update-version commands can help with updating
-after editing the spec file to a newer version:
+a package after editing the spec file to a newer version:
 ```
-$ fbrnch update-version
+$ fbrnch update-sources
 ```
 which will download the new tarball and upload it, etc.